bodmandao/celo-lottery/README.md

 The `enter` function allows participants to join the lottery by sending a payment of at least 0.01 ether.
 It ensures that participants cannot enter if a round is currently active.
 If the conditions are met, the participant's address is added to the list of players.

+## Explanation
+ - `require(msg.value > 0.01 ether, "Minimum contribution is 0.01 ether")` : This line ensures that the value sent with the transaction (msg.value) is greater than 0.01 ether.
+If not, it reverts the transaction with an error message indicating the minimum contribution requirement.
+- `require(!isRoundActive, "Cannot enter while a round is active");` : This line ensures that there is no active round (`isRoundActive` is false) before allowing entry.
+If a round is active, it reverts the transaction with an error message.
+- `players.push(msg.sender);` : This line adds the sender's address (msg.sender) to the players array, indicating their participation in the lottery.

   ### 2.5.2 Starting a New Round
   ```solidity
     function startNewRound() public restricted {